 - Withdrawal 3rd-10th week of semester – No faculty signature required.
 Course will appear on student transcript with a grade of “W.”

 - After 1oth week of semester – Not permitted.

-For more information on student and faculty-initiated withdrawals, see the MSC Catalog.
+For more information on student and faculty-initiated withdrawals, see the UAA Catalog.

 Audit registrations are on a space-available basis.
 Auditors may be dropped from a class to make room for credit-seeking students.
 No credit is received for audited courses.
 Requirements for auditing the course are determined by the faculty.
 Faculty may withdraw students if they fail to comply with the agreed-upon terms.
 Students who audit courses are required to meet prerequisites, register and pay the same tuition as those who take the courses for credit.
 During the first and second weeks of the semester, audit-to-credit requires faculty signature.
 Audit-to-credit changes are not allowed after the second week of the semester.

 Audited courses are not included in the computation of study load for full-time or part-time status.
 In addition, students may not request local credit-by-examination for an audited course until the following academic year.

 Once formally admitted and in attendance, students may request a change of major or degree program to another program through the change of major/degree process.

 Students admitted initially in undeclared or pre-major status may also declare a major or degree program through this process.
 Students must meet the specific admission requirements of the desired program and must be formally accepted by signature of the dean or department chair.
 No fee is required for this process.

 Students who change their major or degree program must meet the catalog requirements in effect at the time of the change or the catalog in effect at the time of graduation.
 Exception: Students who change from pre-major to full major must meet the catalog requirements in effect at the time of initial admission to the pre-major or the catalog in effect at the time of graduation.